 11. Fig. 8: Need to show mean AMOC streamfunction for CSM.

 Response: Done as suggested.
 The mean global MOC and Atlantic MOC for the standard coupled climate model (SC) are examined in Figure 12b and 12c.
-Details can be found in Page 15 Line 14-25.
+Details can be found on Page 15 Line 14-25.